ykadowak/mcp-grafana/README.md

 uvx --from . mcp-grafana
 ```

-You can also run the server using docker.
+You can also run the server using the SSE transport inside Docker.
 To build the image, use

 ```
 make build-image